PDillis/stylegan2-fun/README.md

 ./mass_projector.sh name-of-dataset /dataset/root/path /models/root/path N
 ```

-where `name-of-dataset` will be the name of your dataset in your `/dataset/root/path` (the same terminology we use whilst projecting images or training the model), `/models/root/path` will be the path to the directory with all the models you wish to project, and `N` is the number of images you wish to project per `pkl` file (per model checkpoint).
+where `name-of-dataset` will be the name of your dataset in your `/dataset/root/path` (the same terminology we use whilst projecting images or training the model), `/models/root/path` will be the path to the directory with all the models you wish to project, and `N` is the number of images you wish to project per `pkl` file (model checkpoint).

-Note that, by default, we will have `--num-snapshots=1`, as we are only interested in the final projection and also this will speed up the projection by ~3x (i.e., from around 12 minutes to 4 minutes per image projected on an [NVIDIA 1080 GTX](https://www.geforce.com/hardware/desktop-gpus/geforce-gtx-1080/specifications)).
+Note that, by default, we will have `--num-snapshots=1`, as we are only interested in the final projection.
+As a side effect, this will speed up the projection by ~3x at least from my experience: from around 12 minutes to 4 minutes per image projected on an [NVIDIA 1080 GTX](https://www.geforce.com/hardware/desktop-gpus/geforce-gtx-1080/specifications).

 ---

-Henceforth, it will be the official implementation of StyleGAN2, so pay attention to the official author's notes:
+Henceforth it will be the official implementation of StyleGAN2, so please pay close attention to the official author's notes:

 ---
+<a name="sgan2"></a>
 ## StyleGAN2 &mdash; Official TensorFlow Implementation

 ![Teaser image](./docs/stylegan2-teaser-1024x256.png)